Hotel Olympik: History

 In 2015 the hotel was given a new brightly coloured facade.

 1980 Summer Olympics

-According to some experts, Hotel Olympik was built in preparation of Prague's bid to host the 1980 Summer Olympics.
+According to some experts, Hotel Olympik was built in preparation for Prague's bid to host the 1980 Summer Olympics.
 The housing area Invalidovna would have been the Olympic village.
 After Moscow placed a bid, Prague withdrew its application.
 The hotel is not in a tourist area; it hosts many conferences and business gatherings.